 Ing.
 Ronald Schop (1957, Rijsoord, The Netherlands) is from origin a Mechanical Engineer.
 Over the years he gathered a fair amount of schooling and experience within the field of Road Technical Transportation, Programming, CAD design, Fatigue calculations, Management, Statistics, RAMS (Repair-ability, Availability, Maintain-ability and Service-ability) and Quality Improvement Programs (Six Sigma DfSS licensed).

-After study (Atheneum in Zwijndrecht, followed by HTS Rotterdam) a 5-year (1980 – 1985) working period in South Africa as Mechanical Engineer and Design Manager on Road Transportation Equipment for the company AFRIT / Van de Wetering Engineering in Pretoria (RSA) , he joined DAF Trucks N.V. in Eindhoven, The Netherlands (1986) as Development Manager Ride & Handling, responsible for steering, suspensions, height control systems and cab-attachments.
+After study (Atheneum in Zwijndrecht, followed by HTS Rotterdam) a 5-year (1980 – 1985) working period in South Africa as Mechanical Engineer and Design Manager on Road Transportation Equipment for the company AFRIT / Van de Wetering Engineering in Pretoria (RSA).
+After this interesting period, he joined DAF Trucks N.V. in Eindhoven, The Netherlands (1986) as Development Manager Ride & Handling, responsible for steering, suspensions, height control systems and cab-attachments.
 As most of the Steering & Suspension Components are related to Safety and require high Reliability levels, the statistical “proving” of these aspects were an inherent part of the job.

-In 1998, after 12 year engineer responsibility, he joined the Reliability Engineering Department within DAF Trucks as Sr. Reliability Engineer and became responsible for developing methodologies for setting Project or Program Reliability Targets, Generic Component Targets, Reliability Growth in projects, Project Reliability Forecast and Reliability Validation in the Field after Product Release.
+In 1998, after 12 year engineer responsibility, he initiated the Reliability Engineering Department within DAF Trucks. and as Sr. Reliability Engineer he became responsible for developing methodologies for setting Project or Program Reliability Targets, Generic Component Targets, Reliability Growth in projects, Project Reliability Forecast and Reliability Validation in the Field after Product Release.
 This regarding the aspects; Safety, Reliability and Repair & Maintenance Contract Costs.
 All of these together result in a major contribution of the “Costs of Ownership”, but also in the Product Quality perception of the customer.
 Ronald is a registered Professional Reliability Engineer.
 He is registered as an inventor in two European Patents.

 The latest development: Program Reliability Approach, or Design for Reliability (DfR) approach, consists of many standard tools and methods like FMEA, FTA, ETA and DOE planning, but is extended with new developed methods like Baselines, Overall Testing Plan, DVP&R, GRPA, FRACAS, the FRB and Failure Forecasting.
 The Program Reliability Approach is lectured in dedicated public workshops to students from all over Europe.